Selayar language

-Selayar or Selayarese is a Malayo-Polynesian language spoken by about 100,000 people on the island of Selayar in South Sulawesi province, Indonesia.
+Selayar (Basa Silajara) or Selayarese is a Malayo-Polynesian language spoken by approximately 130,000 people of the Selayar people on the Selayar Islands in the province of South Sulawesi, Indonesia.
+This language is egalitarian in its use, there are no levels of language, either rough or weak.

 Phonology

 Vowels

 Vowels are lengthened when stressed and in an open syllable.

 Nasalization

 Nasalization extends from nasal consonants to the following vowels, continuing until blocked by an intonation break or a consonant other than a glottal stop: